nhsengland/fdp-design-guide/docs/index.md

 ## Numbers, Dates and time
 - we use numerals for numbers (including 1 and 2)
-- for numbers over 999, use a comma for clarity – for example, 1,000
+- for numbers over 999, use a comma for clarity (for example, 1,000)
-- always start with zero for values less than 1 (Example: 0.75 not .75)
+- always start with zero for values less than 1 (for example: 0.75 not .75)
-- ensure negative values are indicated by a minus sign (Example: -65)
+- ensure negative values are indicated by a minus sign (for example: -65)
 - we spell out "one" when it means "a" or to avoid repeating a word

 ### Dates